fieldtrip/website/faq/stats/statistics_ntrials.md

 So chances are that this page is considerably outdated and irrelevant.
 The notes here might not reflect the current state of the code, and you should **not use this as serious documentation**.
 {% include markup/end %}

-# How does a difference in trial numbers per condition affect my statistical test

 ## The problem